Soccer Equipment List

 Turf shoes are a kind of soccer shoe that can be used on either grass or turf fields.
 While they can be used on grass, they will give less traction than cleats, so they are best suited for turf play.
 Turf shoes have a tough rubber outsole that helps gather traction on turf and grass blades.
 Instead of having the big studs on the bottom like normal soccer cleats, they have a series of small bumps called “nubs” that are best suited for turf.

-Make sure you get fitted before you buy a pair, because they can run up the price tag, and you don't want to have to buy multiple pairs.
-Turf shoes are cheaper than cleats, but a bit more expensive than your average indoor shoe, with prices tending to fall near the $60 range.
+Make sure you get fitted before you buy a pair because they can run up the price tag, and you don’t want to have to buy multiple pairs.
+Turf shoes are cheaper than cleats, but a bit more expensive than your average indoor shoe, with prices tending to fall near the $50-$100 range.

 In soccer, whistles are usually used by coaches and referees.
-In practice, a coach will use a whistle to call his players to attention or as a tool during drills and sprints.
-Referees use their whistles to start and stop play, like at the start and end of each half or as a result of a penalty.
+During practice, a coach will use a whistle to call their players to attention or as a tool during drills and sprints.
+Referees use their whistles to start and stop play, like at the start and end of each half or as a result of a foul.

-Luckily, whistles don't tend to be very expensive (you can get them for under ten bucks), so if you're a coach, it should be easy to get a hold of one.
-Just be sure that it's loud enough to be heard over the entire pitch!
+Luckily, whistles don’t tend to be very expensive (you can get them for under $10), so if you’re a coach, it should be easy to get a hold of one.
+Just be sure that it’s loud enough to be heard over the entire pitch!